gurhub/surmagic/README.md

 ## Add a new scheme

+**Warning:** This step is not mandatory.
+You can directly add in your current sheme. **But** I found a it's little bit risky for newbies.

 If you're using the Cocoapods you need to copy all the other settings under your scheme.
 That's why we will duplicate our scheme instead of creating a new one.

 Duplicate your scheme under Product → Scheme → Manage Schemes... menu.
 Make sure that the shared box is selected.